 - From “When will this change be over so we can get back to work?” to “What can I do to help?”

 - Get them involved in implementing the change.
 Help them to become part of the answer, rather than the problem.

 - From “Who is doing this to us?” to “Who can help us?”

 - Focus on the challenges that must be overcome.
 Ensure that you enlist help from other departments and colleagues.

 Change is further complicated as it does not always produce a direct adjustment.
 Each employee's attitude produces a different response that is conditioned by feelings towards the change.
-In a classical experiment (Roethlisberger, Dickson, 1939) the lighting was improved in a factory on a regular basis.
+In a classical experiment, the lighting was improved in a factory on a regular basis (Roethlisberger, Dickson, 1939).
 The theory was that better lighting would lead to greater productivity.
 As expected, productivity did rise.
-The lighting was then decreased to show the reverse effect — lower productivity, but instead, productivity increased further!
+The lighting was then decreased to show the reverse effect, that lower productivity would occur.
+However, the opposite occurred; productivity increased further!
 It was not until the lighting was down to the equivalent of moonlight (0.06 foot-candle) that an appreciable decline in output was noticed.

-Change + Personal history (nurture) + Social situation (environment) = Attitude + Response
+Change + Personal experience (nurture) + Social situation (environment) = Attitude + Response

 In the factory workers' case, productivity rose because they were being observed.
 This is known as the Hawthorne Effect (named after the factory where the research took place).
 It means that the mere observation of a group tends to change it.